 The oldest still-operating restaurant in Broward County, a rustic shack whose foundation is a beached barge, Cap’s is now surrounded by the mansions and yachts of Lighthouse Point.
 But on its mangrove-lined property, Cap’s is a time capsule of the past.

-Part of the charm of visiting Cap’s Place is winding through a Lighthouse Point neighborhood in your car, parking at the dock and then taking the five-minute boat ride over to the restaurant.
-You feel like you’re on an expedition, and you are — into the past.
+The experience starts with winding through a Lighthouse Point neighborhood, parking at the dock and then taking the five-minute boat ride over to the restaurant.
+You feel like you’re on an expedition, and you are — into another era.

-Forty years ago, the local newspaper did a big feature story on Cap’s Place, founded in 1928 and Broward County’s oldest still operating restaurant.
+Forty years ago, the local newspaper did a big feature story on Cap’s Place, founded in 1928.
 The yellowing clip, heralding Cap’s as a vestige of Old Florida, is one of many such articles decorating the place.

 The funny thing is: You could write the same story today.
 And take the same photos.
-And interview the bartender who has the same last name as the person quoted in that story — the daughter of the founder.
+And interview one of the owners, who has the same last name as the person quoted in that story — the children of the founder.

 Somehow, Cap’s hasn’t changed.

 When Winston Churchill ate here in 1942, the wooden floor boards in the Dade-County-pine shack that serves as a bar were already warped and sloping.Â But Churchill didn’t pass an upscale neighborhood when he arrived.

 Cap’s was an outpost amidst the mangroves.
 Today, Cap’s is still an outpost.
 But now it’s an outpost of gritty old surrounded by the glittering new.
 In 1990, it was listed on the National Register of Historic Places.

 Cap’s original name was Club Unique, and, for once, unique isn’t an exaggeration.

 That’s why it’s worth visiting — there’s no place else like it left anywhere near here.